 2 - Spread apricot preserves on the bottom of the pastry.
 The thinner the layer the better.
 Too much jam will cause the pastry to be soggy.

 3 - Cut apples in half.
 Place face down on a cutting board.
-Slice apples in half moon shapes and trim the edges so they are all the same size.
+Slice apples in very thin slices and trim the edges so they are all the same size.
 Take care to dispose of the core and seeds.
 Brush apples with a little lemon juice to keep them from browning.

-4 - Arrange apples in overlapping layers onto the apricot jam.
+4 - Arrange apples in overlapping layers in a single layer on the apricot jam.
 If you're using a sheet pan, you will have long rows.
 If you're using a dish like the one in the photo, the rows will be shorter.

 5 - Bake the pastry at 425 degrees for 15 minutes until it puffs up.
 Lower temperature to 375 degrees for 10 more minutes to cook apples until tender.
 This prevents the pastry from burning.

-You can use any type of jam you desire, or leave it out altogether.
+You can use any type of jam you desire.
 I like to spread a thin layer of apricot jam on the pastry to hold the fruit slices in place.
-However, it is not necessary if you are cutting back on sugar.
-The lemon curd gives a nice flavor to the icing, but you can also omit it if desired.
+The lemon curd gives a nice flavor to the icing, but you can omit it if desired.
 If you do use jam, make sure it is thick or it will turn to water after baking.

 Any type of firm, crisp apple will work in this recipe.
-You could try Granny Smith, Fuji, Pink Lady or Braeburn.
+You could try Granny Smith apples, Fuji, Pink Lady or Gala apples.
 I like Honeycrisp apples because they are both tart and sweet.
-If you use really tart fruit, they might need a dusting of sugar before baking.
+Use your favorite apples, but if you use really tart fruit, it might need a dusting of sugar after baking.

 - Spread apricot jam on the puff pastry for best results.
 A thin layer works best.
 If you put too much jam on the pastry, it will make the crust soggy.